narcode/codeklavier/assets/arquatic.md

 ["More than just Music" Festival at Toets des Tijds, Amsterdam](toetsdestijds.com) and in combination with other performances. \
 Times: 17.00 & 20.00 \
 Tickets available [here](https://toetsdestijds.com/2021/04/22/whats-on-my-desk/)

-## Download
-The ARquatic app is available for download [here for Apple](https://apps.apple.com/nl/app/arquatic/id1557620712?l=en) and [here for Android](https://play.google.com/store/apps/details?id=space.codeklavier.arquatic&hl=en_US&gl=US).
-You will need an Apple iPhone SE/6S model (or later) or one of the Android phones listed [here](https://developers.google.com/ar/devices).
-You can also simply follow the link for the app download and try out the demo channel.
-It is useful to do this in advance in case your phone does not support AR but your tablet does - in which case, we advise you to bring your tablet!
-If you do not own an AR supported device, a non-AR version will still show visuals on your Android phone.

 ## About the technology